You’re great at certain things as a freelancer or small web development business.

 The other element that can support a proposal is making sure you are clear about the value you are delivering for the client and that it isn’t just about costs.

 Are you turning the project around quickly?
 Do you have particular expertise in their industry?
 Are there extras that you include above and beyond what the client is asking for?

 These don’t necessarily need to relate to the project, either.
 It can also be a selling point to mention your company ethics, green credentials, or how you ‘give back’ to the industry or community.

-Environmental and Social Governance (ESG) is becoming a more important part of choosing a supplier, and your own credentials can win or lose you a contract.
+Environmental and Social Governance (ESG) is becoming a more critical part of choosing a supplier, and your credentials can win or lose you a contract.

 7. Risk Management

 Things go wrong.
 It’s a fact of life, and you won’t win projects by pretending otherwise.